(Pandemic in Los Angeles: Day 78)

 It’s therefore a good time for every LAPD officer to ask themselves: In the best case scenario, what might the future of policing look like in Los Angeles?
 For whom should police work, and how?

 If there was ever a time for departments, organizations, and individuals everywhere in America to reflect on their own practices and representation, clearly that time has now arrived.
-And if there’s going to be any meaningful process of change and perhaps even reconciliation, clearly we have to ask these and more questions.
+And if there’s going to be any meaningful process of change and perhaps even reconciliation, these are just a few key questions to start with.

 To subscribe to jimbotimes.com, add yourself to the list HERE.